OnePlus: 2015–2019: Continued success, expansions in Southeast Asia

-2020–present: Further product launches, expansion to more markets, Carl Pei's resignation
+2020–2026: Further product launches, expansion to more markets, Carl Pei's resignation

 OnePlus would release a series of new products in 2020, including the OnePlus Buds and the OnePlus Nord in July, the latter being OnePlus' first budget device since the release of the OnePlus X in 2015.

 On 16 October 2020, Carl Pei resigned as the marketing director of OnePlus.

 In 2021, Oppo and OnePlus would begin to build a partnership, combining their hardware research teams in January of that year.
 In July 2021, OnePlus merged OxygenOS, its Android-based operating system used since the OnePlus X and Oppo's ColorOS.
 The software of both companies continues to remain separate and serve their individual regions with OxygenOS for OnePlus phones globally and ColorOS on OnePlus and Oppo devices in China but share a common codebase, which OnePlus says should standardize its software experience and streamline the development process for future OxygenOS updates.

 In May 2024, OnePlus expanded by establishing official operations in Bangladesh.
 The company also started assembling smartphones locally and announced that it would begin to sell its full range of products in the country.

+2026–present: Restructuring and market withdrawal

+In early 2026, it was widely reported that OnePlus would wind down operations in several global markets, which the company initially refuted.
+In April, OnePlus said it was “evaluating its regional roadmap and product strategy” in North America, while also stating that after-sales support, software updates, and user rights commitments for existing users would remain guaranteed.

+On 16 July 2026, after several months of speculation, OnePlus confirmed that it would withdraw from the United States and Europe and cease releasing new products in those markets.
+Oppo said that existing devices would continue receiving previously promised software updates and after-sales support, and that it would assume OnePlus warranty obligations in Europe.
+Bloomberg reported that the withdrawal was planned to expand to other markets, including India, in 2027, which would leave OnePlus active only in China.

 Products

 Smartphones

 OnePlus releases three lines of smartphones: its flagship "OnePlus" line, mid-range Ace line, which is exclusive for the Chinese market, and its budget-oriented Nord line.
 Both lines are equipped with an Android-based operating system known as OxygenOS or ColorOS.

-As of September 3, 2025, over 50 models in the OnePlus line have been produced, with 28 traditional international and north American smartphones, 12 smartphones in the Nord line, and 14 models in the China-only Ace line have been released.
+As of 3 September 2025, over 50 models in the OnePlus line have been produced, with 28 traditional international and north American smartphones, 12 smartphones in the Nord line, and 14 models in the China-only Ace line have been released.
 Models include: